DefangLabs/defang-docs/docs/concepts/generate.md

 # Generate

-Defang includes an AI-driven assistant that translates natural language prompts to an outline for your project that you can then refine.
-The AI assistant is available through the [Defang CLI](../getting-started/installing.md).
+Defang includes an AI-driven agent that translates natural language prompts to an outline for your project that you can then refine.
+The AI agent is available through the [Defang CLI](../getting-started/installing.md).

 :::info
-The AI assistant is currently in preview and only supports a limited set of prompts, varying in complexity.
-We plan to expand the capabilities of the AI assistant in the future.
+The AI agent is currently in preview and only supports a limited set of prompts, varying in complexity.
+We plan to expand the capabilities of the AI agent in the future.
 :::

-We are working on expanding the range of supported prompts and improving the accuracy of the AI assistant.
+We are working on expanding the range of supported prompts and improving the accuracy of the AI agent.
 If you have any feedback or suggestions, please let us know by [opening an issue](https://github.com/DefangLabs/defang/issues/new).

 ## Example Prompts

-Here are some example prompts that the AI assistant can help you with:
+Here are some example prompts that the AI agent can help you with:

 ```
 A basic service with 2 REST endpoints.
 The default endpoint will be for health check and should return a JSON object like this: { "status": "OK" }.
 The /echo endpoint will echo back all request parameters in the response.